lamhq/tech-notes/pages/devops/aws/compute/ec2-auto-scaling.md

 ## Scaling types

+### Reactive scaling

-- **Reactive scaling**: monitors resources and adjusts the instances based on the incoming traffic.
+Monitors resources and adjusts the instances based on the incoming traffic.
 There might be a **cooldown period** where resources are maintained at maximum capacity even when traffic decreases.
 This prepares for any further incremental surges

+### Scheduled scaling

-- **Scheduled scaling**: If you have a predictable workload, create a scaling event to get your resources ready to go before they're actually needed
+If you have a predictable workload, create a scaling event to get your resources ready to go before they're actually needed

+### Predictive scaling

-- **Predictive scaling**: uses machine learning algorithms to determine when you'll need to scale.
+Ues machine learning algorithms to determine when you'll need to scale.
 They are re-evaluated every 24 hours to create a forecast for the next 48 hours

+### Dynamic Scaling

-- **Dynamic Scaling**: the number of EC2 instances changes automatically based on received signals.
+the number of EC2 instances changes automatically based on received signals.
 Supported policies: Target tracking scaling, Step scaling, Simple scaling

 ## Components